CiscoDevNet/api-insights-openapi-rulesets/docs/doc-completeness.md

 - Mark as “Incomplete Definition: 'missing error status code for %d operations'” with %d = the number of operations that do not declare error status codes among their responses

-## 2. STATIC: Reference Documentation Completeness
+## 2. Reference Documentation Completeness

 ### description-for-every-attribute:  Descriptions for Every Attribute